 22- Sample Test and (or) Calibration Reports

 Assessors are interested in seeing a sample of your usual test or calibration reports.
-Such report must contain the logo of your accreditation body, alongside ISO 17025 accredited results.
+Such a report must contain the logo of your accreditation body, alongside ISO 17025 accredited results.
 When assessors ask for these records, they want to verify if you comply with the requirements of the ISO and the accreditation body advertising policies.
 Likewise, they are out to check if you are reporting ONLY the measurement results that you have accreditations for as part of your accredited work.

 23- Calibration Records

 The last item on the 23-item ISO 17025 requirement list is calibration records.
-You are advised to preselect few calibration records for each discipline, function, or parameter identified in your scope of accreditation.
+You are advised to preselect a few calibration records for each discipline, function, or parameter identified in your scope of accreditation.
 When assessors check for your calibration records, they are interested in seeing how you manage and control your records, including calibration or test data and contact reviews.